 NFL Matchups On Thanksgiving

-The NFL is giving fans a three-course meal of pro football on Thanksgiving Day with three division rivalry games – all from the NFC – scheduled to be played.
+The NFL is giving fans a three-course meal of pro football on Thanksgiving Day with three huge games scheduled to be played.

-Each matchup could have major playoff implications as teams look to stay atop the division while others try to stay alive in the race for the playoffs.
+Each matchup could have major playoff implications as teams look to stay atop the division while others try to stay alive in the race for the wild card.
 Here are our NFL Thanksgiving Day previews:

 The second game of the day features one team trying to win a Super Bowl and another trying for a winning record.